mikepan/GameEngineBook/text/03-LogicBricks.md

 #### Random <a id="Random"></a>

 Controlled randomness is one of the keys for a decent AI (artificial intelligence).
 As you can see in Figure 3.43, the Random actuator has 10 options to generate pseudo-random numbers.
-They are divided by types[md]Boolean, integer, and float[md]and they use a seed for consistent results over time.
+They are divided by types (Boolean, integer, and float) and they use a seed for consistent results over time.
 A seed allows an algorithm to generate the same random numbers every time you start the interaction.

 ![Random actuator](../figures/Chapter3/Fig03-43.png "Random actuator")